 The groundwater system of the NCMA has several sources of recharge: precipitation, agricultural return flow, seepage from stream flow, and subsurface inflow from adjacent areas.
 In addition, some return flows occur from imported surface supply sources including Lopez Lake and the State Water Project (SWP).
-Discharge in the region is dominated by groundwater production from pumping wells, but minor discharge certainly occurs through phreatophyte consumption (deep-rooted plants that draw groundwater from the water table) and surface water outflow.
+Discharge in the region is dominated by groundwater production from pumping wells, but minor discharge certainly occurs through phreatophyte consumption and surface water outflow.
 Historically, groundwater elevations in wells throughout the NCMA and resulting hydraulic gradients show that subsurface outflow discharge occurs westward from the groundwater basin to the ocean, which is an important control to limit the potential of seawater intrusion.
 This westward gradient and direction of groundwater flow still is prevalent throughout the northern portion of NCMA, although there is some evidence recently that the westward gradient may have reversed in the area of Cienega Valley.